mrs-brubotics/documentation_brubotics/source/Configuration_for_Manual_Flight.rst

 -------------------------------------
 LiPo batteries are usually used for drones as it provides the best energy-to-weight ratio.
 The battery has a voltage that is the product of the number of cells and the cell voltage (assumed to be equal for each cell).
 A LiPo has $3.7V$ nominal per cell if it is depleted and 4.2 V if it is fully charged.
 Two important characteristics are defining a battery: its capacity expressed in mAh and its C-rating.

+* The capacity is a measure for the amount of electrical charge that is stored inside the battery.
+In this case it is expressed in mAh and not in Coulomb, but there is explicitly a link between both units.
+1 mAh is equivalent to 3.6 Coulombs.
+* The C-rating gives knowledge about the maximum current that the battery can draw while ensuring safe operations (not overheating).
+The units of this quantity are 1/hour.

 A drawback of these batteries is their chance to catch fire.
 To use them correctly, please read `this link <https://www.cnydrones.org/lipo-batteries-and-safety-for-beginners/>`__ to understand them and follow these guidelines.

 Charging:
 ^^^^^^^^^^^